 Proposed Event or Program An assessment of the proposed event or program and how it will benefit the broader community and engage local arts and culture groups and individuals.
 50% Experience An assessment of the organization's past experience and level of expertise in implementing programs and projects to enhance local arts and culture.
-20% Budget Inclusion of reasonable cost estimates within desired grant amount.
-10% Schedule Inclusion of realistic program schedule.
-10% Communication The ability to communicate clearly and work cooperatively with City staff, Commission members, and members of the general public.
+Budget Inclusion of reasonable cost estimates within desired grant amount.
+Schedule Inclusion of realistic program schedule.
+5% Communication The ability to communicate clearly and work cooperatively with City staff, Commission members, and members of the general public.
 5% Leveraged funds Use of additional Federal, State, philanthropic or other funds for the project.
-5%
+5% Local Preference Artist and/or arts organization based in the City of Alameda 5%